...

 Material Selection for Sheet Metal Fabrication

 Choosing the right material is a critical aspect of the fabrication process, as it can impact the final product’s quality, durability, and performance.
-With a wide range of materials available, each with its unique properties and advantages, selecting the right material can be a daunting task.
-This section provides insights into some of the most common materials for metal parts.
+With a wide range of materials available, each with its unique advantages and limitations, selecting the optimal material requires careful consideration of several factors, including:

 different metals used in sheet metal fabrication